wkuratana/tinyscraper/README.md

 > source venv/bin/activate
 > ```

-To install the Tinyscraper package from PyPi:
+To install the Tinyscraper package from PyPI:
 ```bash
 pip install tinyscraper
 ```